ReScene4D: Temporally Consistent Semantic Instance Segmentation of Evolving Indoor 3D Scenes

 where $P(i)$ denotes the set of positive indices for anchor $i$ (as defined by $R_{GT}$), $S^+$ is the set of anchors with at least one positive and $L_{ij}$ is the normalized cosine similarity.
 More details in Supp.

 \textbf{2.
 Spatio-Temporal Masking.} To enable different temporal stages to guide each other, we incorporate spatio-temporal masking into the masks used for query refinement via masked cross-attention.
 Specifically, we temporally pool the masks—by performing a logical OR operation to capture sparse voxel overlaps—at the corresponding hierarchical level as visualized in Fig.~\ref{fig:overview}.
 As a result, different stages can guide queries to attend to the same spatio-temporally aligned locations.
 At coarser resolution levels, voxels are more likely to overlap, which promotes temporal information sharing; as the resolution becomes finer, overlaps between voxels decrease, naturally allowing the masks to be independently refined at each stage, despite their initial sharing.
 We do not enforce that points aligned across time must be included in the final mask prediction (or the loss), as would be the case if superimposed point clouds were strictly matched and penalized together.
+When there is no voxel overlap, ST-masking has no effect.

 \textbf{3.
 Spatio-Temporal Decoder Serialization.} For the PTv3 based backbones Concerto and Sonata \cite{wu_point_2024, zhang_concerto_2025, wu_sonata_2025}, the encoder and decoder use point cloud serialization via space-filling curves (e.g., Z-order, Hilbert, and Trans variants) to order points in 3D, enabling structured attention and efficient scaling.
 To support spatio-temporal information sharing we adapt the serialization strategy in the decoder, applying all four curve patterns to temporally merged point clouds.
 Samples from different time stages are combined without sparsifying or removing duplicate voxels, with batch offsets adjusted so that each temporal stage can be can be processed individually or jointly as needed.